leonelngande/leonelngande.github.io/_posts/2019-12-31-how-yaml-helped-me-format-and-process-text-data-from-documents-much-faster.md

 * `Exam Providers` are exam issuing bodies (like the Cameroon General Certificate of Education Board).
 Each exam provider can issue many exams, e.g the Cameroon GCE Advanced Level and Ordinary Level examinations.
 * `Exam`s may or may not belong to exam providers, and can have many `Courses`.
 Courses here represent the various subjects in an exam, e.g Biology, Chemistry, Computer Science, and Physics subjects in the Cameroon GCE Advanced Level Examination.
 * `Courses` can have many `Exam Session`s, which represent the various times the exam was written (e.g in 2017, 2018, and 2019).
 * `Exam Session`s can have many `Exam Section`s, which represent various sections in the exam questions paper, e.g Section A, Section B, and Section C in the above document.
 * `Exam Section`s can contain sub `Exam Section`s.
 They can have many `Exam Section Question`s as well as a `Question Type`.

 #### Initial Solution to storing this data for later processing.

 *Note*: I am using the [Laravel PHP](https://laravel.com) framework to build this layer (API) of the application, so there's a model class for each of the tables in the above database schema.

-My initial solution was copying the questions into `.txt` files, using specific keys to identify entities, and tab indentation for hierarchy.
-Here's a sample using the above question paper:
+My initial solution was copying the questions into text(`.txt`) files, using specific keys to identify entities, and tab indentation for hierarchy.
+Here's a sample text file for the above question paper:

 ```
 Provider: Cameroon GCE Board